annuhpark/annuhpark/README.md

 My name is Anna Park, & I am a former Fashion Designer turned Software Developer.
 I graduated from Parsons School of Design in New York City :mortar_board: & worked in the fashion industry before returning to Southern California :sunny: to pursue a career in tech.
 My interest in coding stemmed from wanting to integrate both visual & functional aspects together to successfully build a project.
 As new days present new challenges, I always continue to work hard to improve my skill set. :sparkles:

 - 🔭 Professionally, I'm currently:
- 1. Working part-time as a Coding Instructor at Code Ninjas.
+ 1. Working part-time as an After School Instructor at E-PLEX.
  2. Interning part-time as a Software Engineer at Poom.

 - 🌱 Personally, I'm currently: